exasol/websocket-api/docs/commands/loginV1.md

    ```

-4. The server uses username and password (see 3.) to authenticate the
+4. The server uses `username` and `password` (see 3.) to authenticate the
    user.
 If successful, the server replies with an "ok" response and a
    connection is established.
 If authentication of the user fails, the
    server sends an "error" response to the client indicating that the login
-   process failed and a connection couldn't be established.
+   process failed and a connection could not be established.

    Response fields:
      * status (string) => command status: "ok" or "error"